Can AI replace your QA team? What works in 2026

 3. 3.QA engineers review generated tests, add edge cases, and define which flows matter most - the strategy layer stays human

-5. 5.Redeploy QA time from maintenance (60-70% of their week) to exploratory testing and user advocacy - the work that actually requires human judgment
+5. 5.Move QA time away from selector upkeep and toward exploratory testing, edge cases, and user advocacy - the work that requires human judgment

-What AI testing can replace today
+What AI testing can automate today

 What still needs humans